 Delete all restore points

-2. Click the Configure button to open the following window:
+2. Click the Configure button in the System Properties window.

-3. Click the Delete button.
-In the next dialog, click Continue to confirm the operation.
-This will remove all the restore points.
+3. Click the Delete button in the System Protection window.
+Then, click Continue to confirm the operation and this will remove all the restore points.

 Delete all but the most recent restore point